 - Dow Office at The Heeren 260 Orchard Road #18-00 (Mon to Fri 8.30 am to 5.30pm)

 Books continue to be useful no matter how old they get so long as their pages remain intact, so it is extremely wasteful to throw them away.
 The following places accept second hand books:

 Dignity Mama Stall is an online bookstore selling secondhand books and other items.
 They accept English and Chinese books, Archie Comics, and issues of National Geographic, Readers’ Digest and Young Scientist.
 The books can be dropped off at three locations.

 Textbooks are often used for one school year, but can usually last for many.
 If you have some old ones in good condition, donate them to the Share-A-Textbook initiative by FairPrice.

 Or, you can also donate secondhand fiction books at school libraries.
 Bear in mind that primary schools might only accept books targeted at children and youths.
+(Please do not offer your Fifty Shades of Grey)!
 Contact the school (perhaps your alma mater?) directly to ask.